-15 Financial Reporting
+16. Financial Reporting

+Again, an understanding of financial reports can be useful when drafting the strata management statement or building management statement.
 The financial reporting for a building management committee will be determined by the way in which it conducts its accounting.
 If accounting is on a cash basis, then reporting will normally be by way of profit and loss (with comparison to budget) and possibly with the addition of a debtors and creditors statement at the relevant reporting date.

-If accounting is done on an accruals basis, then a balance sheet might also be completed.
+If accounting is done on an accruals basis, then a balance sheet will usually be completed.

 For management accounting purposes the income and expenditure for each shared expenditure item in the chart of accounts will need to be separately recorded and reported.
 For example; if an emergency generator is shared by 3 component use areas on a one-third each basis, the income raised by way of contributions for that item should be recorded against that item, as should be the expenditure relating to that item.
-Any surplus or deficiency for that item for the relevant period should be carried over to the next period and taken into account when further contributions are raised in respect of that item.
+Any surplus or deficiency for that item for the relevant period should be carried over to the next period and taken into account when budgeting for further contributions in respect of that item.